Artists' exemption from income tax

 Non-fiction books

-A non-fiction book may qualify for the scheme if, in the opinion of the Revenue Commissioners, it:
+A non-fiction book may qualify for the scheme if it:

-• Incorporates the author’s unique insight into the subject matter and is regarded as a pioneering work and
+• Includes the author’s unique insight into the subject matter and is regarded as a pioneering work and

 • Makes a significant contribution to the subject matter by casting new light on it or by changing the generally accepted understanding of it and